jellyfin/jellyfin.org/docs/general/installation/community.md

 # Community Maintained Packages

-These packages are maintained by community packagers independent of Jellyfin.
+These packages are maintained by community packagers independent of Jellyfin for distributions not officially supported by Jellyfin.
+For these distributions, [container images](/docs/general/installation/container) are recommended.

 ## Alpine Linux